 Every year fantasy football enthusiasts gear up for the grind of a long, busy fantasy football season.
 Needless to say, the amount of time one puts into research for their draft is at least mildly daunting, and if that draft doesn’t ago according to plan, well, it could be a long, ugly season.

 Luckily fantasy football nuts don’t have to spend their time worrying about drafts and a long season, thanks to daily fantasy sports.
 DFS makes fantasy football a weekly event, where fantasy gamers can put together a new winning squad each week.
-We showed you in our last post the Draftkings promo code which you can use to boost your daily fantasy football (DFS) journey start.

 While the pain of one big name player going down for the year is gone with weekly fantasy football games, DFS players still have several things they have to worry about on a weekly basis.
 Whether you’re new to the DFS scene or not, these 10 daily fantasy football tops will help (or remind) you what’s most important when trying to maximize your winning potential: